unitrium/02180-Introduction-to-AI-SP21-BOARD-GAME-ASSIGNMENT/README.md

 In our implementation, X represents the white color and O represents the black one.

-When it's your turn you have to indicate where you want to play by giving the x and y coordinates of the white part of the piece and the direction d of where will put the black part.
+When it's your turn you have to indicate where you want to play by giving the x and y coordinates of the white part of the piece and the direction d of where will be put the black part.